a surprisingly likeable dreamer

 All of the above might be true, but this book is a surprisingly good read nonetheless: the 320 pages I have been reading never felt old or boring at all.
-CC has a great eye for details to add life to the text, and his diary entries are nicely diverse, ranging from short, laconic two-liners to long paragraphs spilling over with exuberance and excitement.
+Columbus has a great eye for details that add life to the text, and his diary entries are nicely diverse, ranging from short, laconic two-liners to long paragraphs spilling over with exuberance and excitement.

-It is possible that these weren’t CC’s true feelings – he could have written those words as a sort of advertisement for the king of Spain, or they might even have been the result of a textual modification by de Las Casas.
+Of course it’s possible that these weren’t Columbus’ true feelings – he could have written these words as a sort of advertisement for his sponsor (the king of Spain), or they might even have been the result of a textual modification by de Las Casas.

-Whatever the case, the picture of CC that I got from the text was that of a passionate dreamer, and a very likable one too: joy in triumph, fear in the face of danger, obsession and self-doubt – it is all here, within these chronicles from the dawn of the Age of Discovery.
+Whatever the case, the picture of Columbus that I got from the text was that of a passionate dreamer, and a very likeable one at that: there’s joy in triumph and fear in the face of danger, there is obsession and self-doubt – it’s all here, within these notes from the dawn of the Age of Discovery.

 not a conquistador

-Obviously, CC is a child of his time, too: he finds it necessary to proselytize, wants to find huge amounts of gold for his king, and is always looking for new territories to add to the Spanish dominion.
+Obviously, Columbus is a child of his time, too: he finds it necessary to proselytize, he wants to find huge amounts of gold for his king, and he is always looking for new territories to add to the Spanish dominion.
 But he is certainly not a conquistador.